Macchiaioli: The movement

 The movement originated with a small group of artists, many of whom had been revolutionaries in the uprisings of 1848.
 In the late 1850s, the artists met regularly at the Caffè Michelangiolo in Florence to discuss art and politics.
 These idealistic young men, dissatisfied with the art of the academies, shared a wish to reinvigorate Italian art by emulating the bold tonal structure they admired in such old masters as Rembrandt, Caravaggio and Tintoretto.
-They also found inspiration in the paintings of their French contemporaries of the Barbizon school.
+In addition, they found inspiration in the paintings of their French contemporaries of the Barbizon school thanks to Serafino De Tivoli (referred to as the father of the Macchiaioli's technique by his friend Telemaco Signorini), who brought those influences to the Caffe' Michelangiolo after his trip to Paris for the Exposition Universelle in 1855.

-They believed that areas of light and shadow, or "macchie" (literally patches or spots) were the chief components of a work of art.
+The Macchiaioli's group believed that areas of light and shadow, or "macchie" (literally patches or spots) were the chief components of a work of art.
+Their procedure juxtaposed spots of different colors (even relatively large at times) in such a way to contrast light and shade.
+Such a representation of light becomes the main way of shaping the painted subject, whose finer details become irrelevant and often neglected.
 The word macchia was commonly used by Italian artists and critics in the nineteenth century to describe the sparkling quality of a drawing or painting, whether due to a sketchy and spontaneous execution or to the harmonious breadth of its overall effect.

 In its early years the new movement was ridiculed.
-A hostile review published on November 3, 1862 in the journal Gazzetta del Popolo marks the first appearance in print of the term Macchiaioli.
+A hostile review published on November 3, 1862, in the journal Gazzetta del Popolo marks the first appearance in print of the term Macchiaioli.
 The term carried several connotations: it mockingly implied that the artists' finished works were no more than sketches, and recalled the phrase "darsi alla macchia", meaning, idiomatically, to hide in the bushes or scrubland.
 The artists did, in fact, paint much of their work in these wild areas.
 This sense of the name also identified the artists with outlaws, reflecting the traditionalists' view that new school of artists was working outside the rules of art, according to the strict laws defining artistic expression at the time.

-Although the Macchiaioli have often been compared to the Impressionists, they did not go as far as their younger French contemporaries in the pursuit of optical effects.
-Erich Steingräber says the Macchiaioli "declined to divide up their palette into the components of the colour-spectrum, and did not paint blue shadows.
+The Macchiaioli group were the first independent group of artists who developed a style of painting essentially based on the investigation and representation of light.
+For this reason, they have often been compared to the Impressionists, whose movement started in Paris roughly fifteen years after the Macchiaioli.
+However, the Macchiaioli did not go as far as their younger French colleagues in the pursuit of optical effects.
+Erich Steingräber says that the Macchiaioli "declined to divide up their palette into the components of the colour-spectrum, and did not paint blue shadows.
 This is why their pictures lack the all-penetrating light that eclipses colours and contours and gives rise to the 'vibrism' peculiar to Impressionist painting.
 The independent identity of the individual figures is unimpaired."